taataa/tapspace/docs/index.md

 - Pan, zoom, and rotate views and elements
 - Robust multi-touch and mouse support, backed by [our M.Sc. thesis](http://urn.fi/URN:NBN:fi:tty-201605264186)
 - Multiple users on the same screen?
 No problem.
-- Allows multiple viewports to the same content
-- Layout grid system to snap content
 - [Apache Cordova](https://cordova.apache.org/) compatible